Ceeniboi/TypeWriter-Downloads/README.md

 # TypeWriter

-**TypeWriter v1.0** – A small Windows tool that simulates human typing from your clipboard, with start/stop hotkeys and per-device activation.
+**TypeWriter v1.0** – A small Windows tool that simulates human typing from your clipboard, with per-device activation.

 ---